-This list of products is by no means comprehensive, but for me, it's a basic tool kit that everyone in their twenties should be able to use to keep skin as happy and healthy as possible.
+This list of products is by no means comprehensive, but for me, it's a basic toolkit that everyone in their 20s should be able to use to keep skin as happy and healthy as possible.
 Your 20s are often a period of intense change, and there's no doubt my skin is always at its most blemish-prone when I'm under stress.
 In these instances, I'd recommend sticking to a simple "cleanse, treat, moisturise" routine—and don't be too hard on yourself.

 Today, at almost 32, I still have spots, but I'm managing to learn what triggers them and how to calm them when they do appear.
 I've found products that have worked wonders with reducing acne scarring and am beginning to introduce formulas to help with how I might want my skin to look in the future.
 Most importantly, though, when I look in the mirror, I feel pretty content with the skin I'm in.
 This comes with time, not products, but I hope these recommendations will help you on your way.

-Keep scrolling for the five skincare products and the accompanying routine you need in your 20s, and advice from top skincare experts.
+Keep scrolling for the five skincare products and the accompanying routine you need in your 20s plus advice from top skincare experts.

 When I entered my 20s, I was well and truly a face-wipe kind of girl.
 As I approach the end of this decade, however, cleansing is my favourite part of my skincare routine (not only due to the improvement in my skin from a good double cleanse but also because of the ritual of it).

 "For women in their 20s, a good cleanser is essential," says Tiina Meder, dermatologist and founder of Meder Beauty Science.
 In fact, she goes as far as to say that it's the most important skincare product of this decade.
 So if you buy just one skincare product, make it a cleanser.